-For Example: Let's assume that your "basic" employee contribution rate is 5.00% (your full rate is 7.00% reduced by the 2.00% the City pays for your ITHP), and you are required to pay 7.65% of your salary to Social Security.
-By electing to reduce your "basic" employee contributions by the amount to pay your FICA contributions, you would no longer be making any "basic" employee contributions, because your rate is less than your FICA contribution rate.
-If your "basic" employee contribution rate is greater than the FICA rate, you would be contributing the difference.
+For Example: Let's assume that your "basic" employee contribution rate is 5.00% (your full rate is 7.00% reduced by the 2.00% your employer pays for your ITHP), and you are required to pay 7.65% of your salary to Social Security.
+By electing to reduce your "basic" employee contributions by the amount of your FICA contributions, you would no longer be making any "basic" employee contributions, because your rate is less than your FICA contribution rate.
+If your "basic" employee contribution rate is greater than the FICA rate, you would be contributing the